Havergal Brian: Full-time composer

 In 1907 Brian was offered a yearly income of £500 (then a respectable lower-middle-class salary) by a local wealthy businessman, Herbert Minton Robinson, to enable him to devote all his time to composition.
 It seems Robinson expected Brian soon to become successful and financially independent on the strength of his compositions, and initially Brian indeed found success: his first English Suite attracted the attention of Henry J. Wood, who performed it at the London Proms in 1907.
 The work proved popular and Brian obtained a publisher and performances for his next few orchestral works, although this initial success was not maintained.
 For a while Brian worked on a number of ambitious large-scale choral and orchestral works, but felt no urgency to finish them, and began to indulge in pleasures such as expensive foods and a trip to Italy.

+130 Hillside, Moulsecoomb, Brighton was Brian's home from 1922 to 1927.

 Arguments over the money and an affair with a young servant, Hilda Mary Hayward (1894-1980), led to the collapse of his first marriage in 1913.
 Brian fled to London and, although Robinson (who disapproved of the incident) continued to provide him with money until his own death, most of the allowance went to Brian's estranged wife after 1913.
 The affair with Hilda turned into a lifelong relationship: Brian and she began living together as man and wife, and after Isabel's death in 1933 they were married, by which point Hilda had already borne him another five children.
-No longer able to rely on Robinson's support, in London Brian began composing copiously whilst living in poverty.
+No longer able to rely on Robinson's support, in London Brian began composing copiously while living in poverty.
 On the outbreak of World War I he volunteered for the Honourable Artillery Company but saw no service before he was invalided out with a hand injury.
 He subsequently worked at the Audit Office of the Canadian Expeditionary Force until December 1915.
 The family then moved to Erdington, near Birmingham, Warwickshire, until May 1919 and then spent several years in various locations in Sussex.
 His brief war service gave him the material for his first opera The Tigers.
 In the 1920s he turned to composing symphonies, though he had written more than ten before one of them was first performed in the early 1950s.
 Brian eventually obtained work of a musical kind, copying and arranging, and writing for the journal The British Bandsman.
 In 1927, he became assistant editor of the journal Musical Opinion and moved back to London.